The 'Nam: Publication history

-At the time, Golden was planning to work on Batman for DC Comics when Hama pitched him the concept for the comic book.
+Golden was planning to work on Batman for DC Comics when Hama pitched him the concept for the comic book.
 Golden had grown tired of drawing superheroes and was looking to do something different: "Being part of that generation, I wanted to do this."
 Murray was surprised when Shooter greenlit the series, but felt that he "wanted to try different experiments in different subgenres".
 Even then, Murray figured that it might last for 12 issues, but it sold quite well, with the first issue outselling X-Men the month it came out.
+The series had a publicity coup when The Washington Post did a big write-up on the first issue's release, which was picked up by other newspapers across the country; it was rare that the mainstream press gave significant recognition to doings in the comic book industry.

 Murray wanted to work on a Comics Code-approved series in order to reach a broader audience.
 He said, "I wanted a way to at least tell a part of the story to the kids and maybe get other people to talk about it as well."
 However, because of the Code, he was not able to address things like drug use or include swearing.
 Hama and Murray wanted to ignore politics and focus on the war from the average foot soldier's point of view.
 Murray said that the comic was "a pretty accurate view of the way the average soldier looked at the war.
 It was outside ordinary experience.
 The world was elsewhere."
-Murray decided to do the comic book in real-time so that one issue equaled one month to convey the concept of short-time.

-He said, "Literally everybody had a calendar that kept track of how long they had to go in-country.
-I really wanted a way to kind of reflect that in the comic book."
 The actions of the 23rd Infantry were based on fact.
-This did not mean that they were in every action depicted in the book — only that that historical event actually occurred.
+In particular, most of the stories in the first 13 issues were based on incidents which had happened to Murray or one of his acquaintances during the war.
 In addition, every issue featured a back-of-the-book glossary explaining the authentic lingo of the characters.

-Many changes occurred in the series after the first 12 issues; the use of newsprint was abandoned in favor of slicker paper with higher color intensity.
-Artist Michael Golden was also replaced.
-Murray left when changes in editorial policies took place.
-Don Daley took over and wanted to include superheroes and not continue the series in real-time.
-Had he continued with the book, Murray wanted the main character from the first year, Ed Marks, to come back to Vietnam as a reporter and deal with the subject of Agent Orange.